The UroLift® System

 If you have any concerns, speak to your Urologist before your procedure who will discuss the potential complications with you.

 The UroLift® System is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire to all private patients.
-We also offer a number of other procedures for urological conditions, including Prostate Resection (TURP), Vasectomy and Benign Scrotal Lump Removal.
 We can book you in to see a specialist Urologist for an initial consultation, usually within 48 hours.